Alexandra Kimball: International career

 Kimball made her senior international debut for Peru in a friendly game against Mexico on June 25, 2022.
 She was selected to the Peruvian roster for the 2022 Copa América Femenina, where she started the first two matches of the group stage.

 Coaching career

 While injured in 2019, Kimball began working in sports facilities in Salt Lake City.
 In 2021, she joined the Utah Avalanche youth soccer club and was an assistant coach at Bonneville High School.
 She also organized an online six-week training course for teenage girls' soccer players that year.

-In 2022, after being a volunteer assistant coach, Kimball was hired by her alma mater North Carolina Tar Heels as the director of team development, working in community outreach and recruiting.
-She was promoted to be an assistant coach the following season from August to November 2023.
-The Assembly reported that the university investigated Kimball for an alleged relationship with one of her players.
+In 2022, following a spell as a volunteer assistant coach, Kimball was hired by her alma mater North Carolina Tar Heels as the director of team development, working in community outreach and recruiting.
+In August 2023, she was promoted to an assistant coach, before leaving in November of that year.
+The Assembly reported that the university had investigated Kimball for an alleged relationship with one of her players.

-Kimball was an assistant coach for Utah United in the 2025 USL W League season, winning the national title in the club's first year in the league.
+In 2025, Kimball became an assistant coach for USL W League expansion club Utah United, winning the national championship in their debut season.